 It’s not.
 This is something that every successful company does to maximize their profits.

-An upsell concept for the service industry is the same: Since you’ve already paid for the lead, you want to get as much as you can for every marketing dollar.
+Cross-selling for your service business is the same: Since you’ve already paid for the lead, you want to get as much as you can for every marketing dollar.

 Make sense?
 Here’s how to get started: